Masterminds/glide-ppa/README.md

 13. Don't forget to run `source ~/.bashrc`or to restart your terminal

 ## Running
 With all set do the following steps:

-1. Run the above command to keep your gpg key cached for 600 seconds in your current session (according to this [doc](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html))
+1. Run the above command to keep your gpg key cached for 600 seconds in your current session (according to this [doc](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html), see **--default-cache-ttl** option)

  ```
 eval $(gpg-agent --daemon)
 ```
 2. Run `make dist`.
-If everything is fine this is going to build and dist for every distribution informed at the [env](bin/env) file.
+If everything is fine this is going to build and dist for every distribution informed at the [env](bin/env) file (**DISTS** variable).